Get to know us in our Backstage at CCPA blog. Contributors are students, faculty, and members of our community.

 Public Relations Liaison Michael D. Reid talks with physical theatre mentor Stacey Horton about the upcoming festival, and her own award-winning work.

-It seems only natural that Stacey Horton would have been invited to participate in the upcoming TD Festival of New Works as a mentor to three Year II Canadian College of Performing Arts students who are creating and developing physical theatre pieces as their mentorship projects.
+It seems only natural that Stacey Horton would have been invited to participate in the upcoming Festival of New Works as a mentor to three Year II Canadian College of Performing Arts students who are creating and developing physical theatre pieces as their mentorship projects.

 Like festival participants who are encouraged to creatively have their voices heard, guided by mentors in disciplines such as choral music, directing, playwriting, spoken word, choreography, film, musical theatre and stage management, Horton has herself been mentored while innovatively telling a personal story, as she did with her dance piece Concussion.

 The Victoria-based independent dance theatre artist, choreographer and new College faculty member won the 2018 Chrystal Dance Prize for Independent Artists for Concussion.
 The prize money took Horton to Germany to collaborate with renowned Berlin dramaturge Gabe Beier during a two-week residency.
 Concussion then premiered at Berlin’s Ada Studios last summer.

 Inspired by Horton’s own experience, her fusion of dance, music, voice and visual effects to convey the disorienting and terrifying experience of struggling with the trauma and recovery from having had multiple concussions began life as a workshop production with Dance Victoria in September of 2017.
 An expanded version featuring live soundscapes by composer David Parfit was presented in January at Intrepid Theatre Club.